rbgadotti/SimpleRouter/README.md

 # Simple Router
-A simple PHP Router created in a single file differentiating verbs from requisition
+A simple PHP Router created in a single file differentiating verbs from requisition, simulating requests and work with url params

 # What I Learned
 * How a router works